Frequently Asked Questions

 Q: What electives are offered?

-The Middle School students take core classes in religion, mathematics, science, social studies and language arts as well as enrichment classes in music, art, Spanish and Physical Education.
-In addition, students choose elective courses
+Middle School students take core classes which include religion, mathematics, science, social studies and language arts as well as enrichment classes in music, art, and PE.
+Students also choose from a selection of elective courses

 Q: How is technology used?

-Technology is widely-used at the school from classroom projectors and TVs to students using iPads and Chromebooks.
-Our tech use is always learning focused and never about “tech for techs sake.”
-Technology is used to drive personalization, to enable connection to the broader world, and to give student’s voice and choice in how they learn and demonstrate their learning.
+At SPN, technology enhances instruction.
+Technology is used to drive personalization, to enable connection to the broader world, and to give students voice and choice in how they learn and demonstrate their learning.